Current visitor policy

 - No visitors for COVID-19 positive patients or patients under investigation for COVID-19.

 - Clergy are allowed to visit by patient request only.

 Hospital entrance screening

-- All visitors must wear masks covering their nose and mouth at all times in the hospital and in patient rooms.
+- All visitors must wear masks covering their nose and mouth at all times while in the hospital and in patient rooms.
 Visitors not wearing a mask will be asked to leave.

-- All visitors must apply alcohol based hand sanitizer upon entry and exit to the hospital and the patients rooms
+- All visitors must apply alcohol based hand sanitizer upon entry and exit to the hospital and the patient's room.

 The health and safety of our patients is our top priority, and our hospital continues to be a safe place to receive care.
 Multiple patients have asked or requested information on what to do if they are sick, or have COVID-19 concerns.

 - If you are having a medical emergency, call 911 or proceed to our Emergency Department.